BobbyDrawz/FunkinModdinResources/README.md

 ### 5. [Main Menu BG Tutorial by SIG7](https://gamebanana.com/tuts/16972)
 **Description:**
 This tutorial shows you how to make a background for the main menu.
-To get started, download the menuStarterPlane.png image from this github repo as it has the appropriate dimensions.
+To get started, the dimensions for the menuBG images are 1286x730.

 ### 6. [Lua Script API Documentation by DotZZ](https://gamebanana.com/tuts/15333)
 **Description:**